-It might be difficult to collect transition charges from retail electric providers.
+It might be difficult to collect transition charges from REPs.

-As required by the Restructuring Act, retail electric customers pay the transition charges to retail electric providers who supply them with electric power.
-The retail electric providers are obligated to remit payments of the transition charges, less a specified percentage allowance for charge-offs of delinquent customer accounts, within 35 days of billing from the servicer, even if they do not collect the transition charges from retail electric customers.
-Because the retail electric providers bill most retail electric customers for the transition charges, we have to rely on a relatively small number of entities for the collection of the bulk of the transition charges.
-As of December 31, 2006, CenterPoint Houston did business with approximately 68 retail electric providers.
-Reliant Energy, Inc., through its subsidiaries, is CenterPoint Houston's largest customer, accounting for approximately 53% of CenterPoint Houston's outstanding receivables from retail electric providers as of December 31, 2006.
+As required by the Restructuring Act, retail electric customers pay the transition charges to REPs who supply them with electric power.
+The REPs are obligated to remit payments of the transition charges, less a specified percentage allowance for charge-offs of delinquent customer accounts, within 35 days of billing from the servicer, even if they do not collect the transition charges from retail electric customers.
+Because the REPs bill most retail electric customers for the transition charges, we have to rely on a relatively small number of entities for the collection of the bulk of the transition charges.
+As of December 31, 2007, CenterPoint Houston did business with 74 REPs.
+Reliant Energy, Inc. (RRI) through its subsidiaries, is CenterPoint Houston's largest customer, accounting for approximately 48% of CenterPoint Houston's outstanding receivables from REPs as of December 31, 2007.

-Failure by the retail electric providers to remit transition charges to the servicer might cause delays in payments on the transition bonds and adversely affect the value of the transition bonds.
-The servicer does not pay any shortfalls resulting from the failure of any retail electric provider to forward transition charge collections.
+Failure by the REPs to remit transition charges to the servicer might cause delays in payments on the transition bonds and adversely affect the value of the transition bonds.
+The servicer does not pay any shortfalls resulting from the failure of any REP to forward transition charge collections.

-Adjustments to the transition charges and any credit support provided by a retail electric provider, while available to compensate for a failure by a retail electric provider to pay the transition charges to the servicer, might not be sufficient to protect the value of the transition bonds.
+Adjustments to the transition charges and any credit support provided by a REP, while available to compensate for a failure by a REP to pay the transition charges to the servicer, might not be sufficient to protect the value of the transition bonds.

-The Restructuring Act provides for one or more retail electric providers in each area to be designated the "provider of last resort" for that area or a specified customer class.
+The Restructuring Act provides for one or more REPs in each area to be designated the "provider of last resort" for that area or a specified customer class.
 The provider of last resort is required to offer basic electric service to retail electric customers in its designated area, regardless of the creditworthiness of the customers.
-The provider of last resort might face greater difficulty in bill collection than other retail electric providers and therefore the servicer may face greater difficulty in collecting transition charges from the provider of last resort.
+The provider of last resort might face greater difficulty in bill collection than other REPs and therefore the servicer may face greater difficulty in collecting transition charges from the provider of last resort.

-Retail electric providers may issue a single bill to retail customers that includes all charges related to the purchase of electricity, without separately itemizing the transition charge component of the bill.
-A retail electric provider's use of a consolidated bill might increase the risk that customers who have claims against the retail electric provider will attempt to offset those claims against transition charges or increase the risk that, in the event of a bankruptcy of a retail electric provider, a bankruptcy court would find that the retail electric provider has an interest in the transition property and would make it more difficult to terminate the services of a bankrupt retail electric provider or collect transition charges from its customers.
+REPs may issue a single bill to retail customers that include all charges related to the purchase of electricity, without separately itemizing the transition charge component of the bill.
+A REP's use of a consolidated bill might increase the risk that customers who have claims against the REP will attempt to offset those claims against transition charges or increase the risk that, in the event of a bankruptcy of a REP, a bankruptcy court would find that the REP has an interest in the transition property and would make it more difficult to terminate the services of a bankrupt REP or collect transition charges from its customers.